Jadensc98/Oxide-Music-Bible/Music School/Lesson Plan 2.md

 #### Homework
 Tonights homework that is due on thursday; familiarize yourself with the layout of FL Studio, press different buttons and see where they take you and what they do.
 I will select people at random to answer questions on what buttons lead to where.

 Create a drum pattern WITH synths/instruments and automate at least one thing, and also apply an effect to anything in the mixer.
+If you can, try to even make a song using the song structure process we discussed.